chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 ### Configuring Chef Automate from Chef Automate UI

-Follow these steps to configure the Chef Automate integration from the Chef Automate UI :
+Follow these steps to configure the Chef Automate integration from the Chef Automate UI:

 1. Navigate to the **Settings** menu.
 1. Click the **Data Feeds** link from the **General Settings**.